Please bear in mind that this website is still evolving, and will continue to grow as more and more content is evaluated and begins to come online .

 It has taken over from Cumbria County Council's ‘Meals on Wheels’ service and hopes to expand to the wider district if it proves to be successful.

-Since 2014, funded by Nestlé Healthy Kids UK and with support from Carlisle Partnership and the Healthy City Steering group, the PhunkyFoods Programme has been working with 30 Carlisle primary schools to help educate children and their families on living a healthier lifestyle.
-As part of the Nestlé Healthy Kids funding, a local PhunkyFoods Engagement and Development Coordinator (EDC) has been employed in Carlisle.
+Since 2014, funded by Nestlé Healthy Kids UK, and rolled out locally with support from the Carlisle Partnership (Food Carlisle and the Healthy City Steering Group), the PhunkyFoods Programme has been working with 22 Carlisle primary schools to help educate children and their families on living a healthier lifestyle.
+As part of the Nestlé Healthy Kids funding a local PhunkyFoods Engagement and Development Coordinator (EDC) has been employed in Carlisle.
 The EDC has been able to work closely with each school to help create a culture and ethos of healthy living by embedding the PhunkyFoods Programme throughout the school.

 Sustainable Carlisle runs a community garden at the rear of the Women’s and Family Hostel in Water Street, Carlisle